 My relationship with handcrafting and leather started when I dropped out of college to pursue the life I craved – a creative one.
 Growing up, I wrote songs, played guitar, and idolized Joni Mitchell.
 After leaving college, I worked odd jobs and gigged at a small restaurant between waitressing shifts.

 I soon apprenticed with and bought my first industrial sewing machine from a local leather craftsman.
 It’s with that old Singer stitcher that I started my custom leather goods business.
 My business shifted a little bit when the Independence Day Derecho hit Flambeau River State Forest, where I was living with my family in 1977.
 It produced 115 mph wind speeds, damaged nearly 850 acres of hardwood forest, and brought a slew of loggers to the area.

 Those loggers needed their leather work boots and chopper mitts repaired, and my Singer stitcher and I obliged.
 In addition to repairing their leather, I wanted to prepare it for the elements.
 That’s when I ran across a reference to a paste of Neatsfoot Oil and Beeswax in an old book.

 Unfortunately, no recipe was listed.

-After about a dozen or so years, her love of craft prevailed.
-Peg apprenticed with a Madison cobbler and found her calling.
-Immersed in the world of shoes and leather care, she once again found herself in need of a waterproofing product.
-It needed to be easy to use and free of petroleum additives (which Peg now understood could break down the glue bond on many types of footwear).
+After a dozen or so years of lawyering, I returned to leather work by apprenticing with a master cobbler for three years.
+Immersed in the world of shoes and leather care, I once again found myself in need of a waterproofing product.
+It needed to be easy to use, natural, and free of petroleum additives.

 Isthmus article about the MooBuzz® Leather Protection early days by David Medaris